 Comparison of Louisville Criminal Justice Programs

-- The University of Louisville , about four miles from the city center, offers a bachelor's degree in criminal justice as well as an online or evening master's degree program in the field.
+- The University of Louisville , located in downtown Louisville, offers a bachelor's degree in criminal justice as well as an online or evening master's degree program in the field.

-- Jefferson Community and Technical College, just over a mile from the heart of downtown, offers an associate degree program in criminal justice.
+- Jefferson Community and Technical College, just over four miles from the heart of downtown, offers an associate degree program in criminal justice.

 Comparison of Schools